 In 2017, Governor Jerry Brown signed landmark bipartisan legislation making California the first state to abolish fees in the juvenile legal system (documented in our 2017 report).

 Starting January 1, 2018, Senate Bill 190 (SB 190) prohibits counties from charging fees to parents and guardians for their children’s detention, representation by counsel, electronic monitoring, probation supervision, and drug testing in the juvenile system.

-- Most counties (36 of 58) have voluntarily stopped collecting juvenile fees assessed against families prior to January 1, 2018, relieving families of $237,582,333.
+- 43 counties have voluntarily stopped collecting juvenile fees charged to families prior to January 1, 2018, relieving families of more than $346 million.

-- Some counties (22 of 58) continue to collect juvenile fees assessed against families prior to January 1, 2018 totaling $136,770,661.
+- 15 counties continue to collect juvenile fees charged to families prior to January 1, 2018 totaling almost $15 million.

 In 2018, California abolished new juvenile fees.
 Which counties are still collecting old fees?